KevinZonda/OKZL/OKZLF.md

 ## Background

 In 21 century, the world is changing.
-Considering the increasing of copyright awareness, the need of having a better way to protect the rights of the authors and the users of the software is quick climbing.
+Considering the increasing of copyright awareness, the need of having a better way to protect the rights of the authors and the users of the software and information is quick climbing.

-To handle this situation, the Open KevinZonda License Framework is developed.
+To face this situation, the Open KevinZonda License Framework is developed.

 ## Structure